expo/react-native-appearance/README.md

 Polyfill for `Appearance` API to detect preferred color scheme (light/dark) in React Native 0.59, 0.60 and perhaps more (ymmv outside of these two!).
 The `Appearance` API will likely be available in `react-native@>=0.61`.

-This library is currently iOS only, and on iOS < 13 the color scheme will always be `'no-preference'`.
+This stable verison of this library is currently iOS only, and on iOS < 13 the color scheme will always be `'no-preference'`.

+**Android and web support are only available on 0.2.0-rc.0, you will need to install this verison explicitly if you would like to try them out!**

 ## Installation